Screenium is exclusively available at the Mac App Store.

 Screenium 3 offers nifty tools and settings to create exactly the screencast you want.
-Choose from different quality levels (medium, higher, high), optionally hide your desktop or desktop icons, and visualize mouse pointers, clicks, or scrolling activity, and time or delay capture.
-Since mouse activity is recorded as a separate track, you can edit the settings in the Editor after you're done recording.
+Choose from different quality levels (medium, higher, high), optionally hide your desktop or desktop icons, and visualize mouse pointers, clicks, keystrokes, or scrolling activity, and time or delay capture.
+Since mouse activity and keystrokes are recorded as separate tracks, you can edit the settings in the editor after you're done recording.

 Record everything you hear from your Mac's speakers.
-Screenium works with the popular SoundFlower driver to record sounds from programs, websites and the computer itself.
+Screenium utilizes a special audio driver to record sounds from programs, websites and the computer itself.
 This way, your audience gets to hear everything you hear.
-The SoundFlower driver can be obtained and installed from the following webpage: Record System Audio with Screenium
+The Synium Audio Driver can be obtained and installed from the following webpage: Record System Audio with Screenium

 Use a microphone and explain what you're doing while you're doing it.
 Then simply share your screencast once you're done recording.
 It's like giving a presentation right in front of your audience, except that you don't actually have to be physically present.
 Your audience can follow your instructions step by step and rewind or start over whenever and as many times as necessary.
 If you want to add something and modify the audio after you're done recording, simply record and edit your remarks with the video editor.